ADL-TBB/tbb-bridge-dpi/INSTRUCTIONS.md

 - dropout_performance.py

-  Experiment with the dropout value of the MLP networks involved in feature creation for proteins and drugs.
+  Experiments with the dropout value of the MLP networks involved in feature creation of proteins and drugs.

 - hypernodes_performance.py